 - Easy dialing of non-local extensions and frequently called numbers

 - Covering of calls

 - Answering of calls after hours

+- Share voice/fax messages from customers with co-workers

+- Broadcast voice messages to all employees

 Connectivity.
 The two sites need to communicate easily by voice and also must transmit data rapidly back and forth between headquarters and West coast operations.